volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-providers-2026.md

 An [online pricing calculator](https://underdefense.com/managed-soc-pricing/) provides personalized quotes.
 This level of pricing transparency is rare, as 8 of 9 vendors in this comparison hide pricing behind “contact sales.”

 #### 📌 When to Shortlist
-Organizations evaluating vendor-agnostic AI SOC operations, particularly those requiring transparent pricing, [compliance automation](https://underdefense.com/use-cases/accelerate-my-soc-2-compliance/), and analyst-driven response without forced tool migration, should include UnderDefense during the RFP stage.
+Organizations evaluating vendor-agnostic AI SOC operations, particularly those requiring transparent pricing, built-in compliance automation, and response that closes the loop with your own team without forced tool migration, should include UnderDefense during the RFP stage.

 #### 💬 Customer Reviews
 Not having to worry about ransomware, alert overload and reporting.
 Getting a clear view of my security posture, where the threats are coming from and how they are handled.
 They literally took care of all our problems.